Mulliman/xStatic-for-Umbraco/Source/XStaticCore/XStatic/ReadMe.txt

 1. Ensure that Umbraco is installed and working before running the site with xStatic installed.

-2. Add the following to the ConfigureServices method in your Startup.cs file
+2. Add the following to your program.cs file:

-services.AddXStatic().Automatic().Build();

-You will need to add using XStatic.Core.App; to the top of the file.
+You must add following extension method in the ConfigureServices method of your program class:

+using XStatic.Core.App;

+builder.Services.AddXStatic()
+    .Automatic()
+    .Build();

 This will automatically register all the built in services as required for an out of the box solution.